orey/stuff/config/Python/README.md

 https://www.python.org/downloads/

-### Env variables
+### Env variables in setenv

-Then, set the environment variables as shown in the `setenv.bat` file in this folder.
+Then, set the environment variables as shown in the `setenv.bat` file in this folder, pointing to your folder

 ### Proxy and certificates